 Now they say when the world comes to an end it'll be by a bad disease that affects a lot of them.
 And that disease will spread through water and through the food you eat, if it is not clarified.
 Then your weakness begins, and the epidemic begins.
 And there'll be signs for that too.
 Sure!
 There'll be signs for the end of the world.

-I asked The Indian,(21) "I wonder how the world will ever end."
+I asked The Indian,(25) "I wonder how the world will ever end."

 And he said, "I don't know.
 Nobody knows.
 But the world might be destroyed by some explosion.
 Or a flood again -- we already had a flood.
 Or a fire again -- we already had a fire."

-We had the Cloquet Fire around 1919-1918.
-The Hinckley Fire maybe was earlier.
+We had the Cloquet Fire around 1919 . . .
+1918.
+The Hinckley Fire was a lot earlier.
 We never paid much attention to what year it was.
 Anyway, the year's in the record books.
 That's the time there was a big fire all over the country too.
-And that was the same time that big fireballs were going around all over.
-That fall, late in the fall, there came a big wind and fire ran right through.
+And that was the same time those big fireballs were going around all over.
+That fall -- late in the fall -- there came a big wind and fire ran right through.
 It ran through timbers.
 It wasn't somebody putting it there either.
 It was a generation by the weather; the cold air and the heat became a fireball, they say.
 That fireball explodes, you know.
 That's a study of the general nature of the earth they give us to live on.
 If we just don't think of anything like that we become almost lost, you might as well say.
 But studying like that you can almost expect anything to happen.

-Something else, like a meteor or a flying saucer, is taking its place.
+Something else -- like a meteor or a flying saucer -- is taking its place.
 I was thinking about fireballs the other day when they were talking about flying saucers on the radio.
 A flying saucer in Indian is called $sko-dày bay-baa-màh-sIn, it's the same as "fireballs-floating-in-the-air."
 Fireballs look like they're floating in the air.
-I think after the fireball quit then they saw these flying saucers.
-They got higher.
+I think after the fireballs quit then they saw these flying saucers.
+Maybe they got higher.
 Could be that the fireballs just got higher.
 Maybe that's what's stepping into the fireball's tracks.
 I don't know, I've only seen one flying saucer.

-I was re-collecting in my shack as I laid down to sleep there.
+I was re‑collecting in my shack as I laid down to sleep there.
 And the window was right there by my bed.
 I saw that flying saucer come over the trees.
 I thought I seen it once before, but not close, you know.
 But this one was closer.
-The way it came over my area, I figure it was about four-thousand feet high.
-It got away from that radar(22) and it went by.
+The way it came over my area, I figure it was about four thousand feet high.
+It maybe got away from that radar(26) and it went by.
 And whatever it is I can't make out yet.
 It was kind of like a plate, a big plate, but tipped on its edge.
-It was long-like, and looked just like a cigarette butt.
+It was long‑like, and looked just like a cigar butt.
 There was a guy sleeping next to me.
 He was so sound asleep that I hated to wake him up.
 Oh, he'd'a growled like a bear.
 He may not have seen it anyway.
 But I looked out the windows.
 To make sure, I put on my glasses.
-And just about that time some of the others must-a been seeing that too.
+And just about that time some of the others must‑a been seeing that too.
 Today they still don't make out what it is.
 I don't either.
 I never went that distance.
 I never studied about it, but I know there is something about them.
 So I've seen it.
 I never made a report of it.
-I never bothered with it, but I know what they were talking about "flying saucers."
+I never bothered with it, but I know what the people were talking about . . . "flying saucers."

 So I think I've seen a flying saucer that time.
 But I don't think, I really don't think that flying saucer is a fireball.
 In Indian we call it similar to a fireball, but that's just because we call it like it is, "floating-on-air."